-Supervise and manage clinical staff and the day-to-day clinical operations of Wilmer Bethesda.
+Supervise and manage clinical staff and the day-to-day clinical operations at the JH Wilmer Eye at Columbia.
 Coordinates the efficient flow of patients, staff and providers in a busy clinic environment.
 Recommends, develops and implements initiatives to enhance clinical operations.
 Acts proactively to troubleshoot problems, resolves and diffuses patient, physician and clinical staff issues.
 Fosters a team environment and is a mentor for clinical staff.

-High school Diploma/GED and three (3) years’ experience as an ophthalmic technician and some supervisory or related administrative experience.
+High school Diploma/GED and three (3) years’ experience as an ophthalmic technician and some supervisory or related administrative experience required.

 Bachelors in Business and knowledge of medical insurance coverage and terminology

 Serves as a model for exemplary customer service.

 Technical qualifications or specialized certifications: